sinloss/shipper/README.md

 # Shipper ships binary files as a go source file

-It is espically used for shipping dynamic libraries and executables which needs to get restored to local file system.
+It is espically used for shipping dynamic libraries and executables which needs to get restored to the local file system.

 After intallation via `go get -u github.com/sinloss/shipper`, you could use `shipper` to do the shipping.

-The usage ara as follows:
+The usage is as follows:
 ```
 Usage: shipper [options] <dir> <dest-file> [includes-without-gzip] [-- <includes-with-gzip>]
   Includes are comma seperated file paths in `dir`, wildcards are supportted.
 If there are